illiliti/libudev-zero/README.md

 Note that hotplugging support is fully optional.
 You can skip this step if you don't have a need for the hotplugging capability.

-If you're using mdev-like device manager, refer to [mdev.conf](contrib/mdev.conf) for config example.
+If you're using an mdev-like device manager, refer to [mdev.conf](contrib/mdev.conf) for a config example.

-If you're using other device manager, you need to configure it to rebroadcast kernel uevents.
-You can do this by either patching(see below) device manager or simply executing [helper.c](contrib/helper.c) for each uevent.
+If you're using another device manager, you need to configure it to rebroadcast kernel uevents.
+You can do this by either patching(see below) the device manager or simply executing [helper.c](contrib/helper.c) for each uevent.

-If you're developing your own device manager, you need to rebroadcast kernel uevents to `0x4` netlink group of `NETLINK_KOBJECT_UEVENT`.
+If you're developing your own device manager, you need to rebroadcast kernel uevents to the `0x4` netlink group of `NETLINK_KOBJECT_UEVENT`.
 This is required because libudev-zero can't simply listen to kernel uevents due to potential race conditions.
-Refer(but don't copy blindly) to [helper.c](contrib/helper.c) for example how it could be implemented in C.
+Refer to (but don't copy blindly) [helper.c](contrib/helper.c) for an example of how it could be implemented in C.

-Don't hesitate to ask me everything you don't understand.
+Don't hesitate to ask me about anything you don't understand.
 I'm usually hanging around in #kisslinux at libera.chat, but you can also email me or open an issue here.

 ## Future directions

 1. Write a better cross-platform(*nix, maybe macos and windows) device enumeration library.
-2. Convince mainstream apps(libinput, wlroots, ...) to use new library instead of libudev.
+2. Convince mainstream apps(libinput, wlroots, ...) to use a new library instead of libudev.
 3. Declare libudev as obsolete library and archive this project.

 ## Donate